 Results to be proud of

 Record Breaking Results in 2019

 We are enormously proud of the excellent achievements of our students who received exceptional results for both A Level and Vocational Courses.
 The incredible academic outcomes are true testament to the tremendous hard work and dedication of staff and students.

 We take pride not only in the academic accomplishments of our students but in the qualities that have grown in them during their time in the JCoSS 6th Form.
 They leave as accomplished Mensches, embodying the values of the school and the wider community, and ready to act as ambassadors for both as they step forward on the next phase of their journey.

 JCoSS is the 3rd best Comprehensive School in the country for A Level Results

 (The Times August 2019)

-9 students secured their places at
+students secured their places at

 Oxbridge

-76%

-of all A Levels were at
+76% of all A Levels were at

 Grade B

 or above

 46%

 of A Level grades were either

-A or A
+A\ or A

 In vocational subjects,

 84%

-of all grades were at
+of all A Levels were at

 Distinction

 (equivalent to an A grade) or better

 THE SUNDAY TIMES

-SCHOOLS

-GUIDE

-2020
+SCHOOLS GUIDE 2020

 LONDON STATE SECONDARY SCHOOL OF THE YEAR

 We are hugely proud to have been given the prestigious accolade of The Sunday Times Greater London State Secondary School of the Year 2020.
 This recognises our outstanding results at GCSE and A level, and our rapid rise up the rankings in recent years.

 Our students now move on to the next stage of their life journey having benefitted from an outstanding 6th Form education and will embark on courses including Medicine, Law, Economics, Engineering, Architecture, Science and the Arts at prestigious institutions.

-Joining JCoSS for your Sixth Form journey JCoSS students pride themselves on being inclusive, open and welcoming, which ensures students who join the Sixth Form from other schools feel at home as quickly as possible.
+Joining JCoSS for your Sixth Form journey

+JCoSS students pride themselves on being inclusive, open and welcoming, which ensures students who join the Sixth Form from other schools feel at home as quickly as possible.
 Whether you are joining JCoSS because of our wide range of courses, because of our outward-looking, pluralist Jewish ethos, or simply because you want a fresh start, you will find JCoSS to be a school that offers outstanding education in a warm environment.
-Here are some examples of other students who have joined from other schools and how they are finding their time at JCoSS: Jessica Corbet - came to JCoSS from East Barnet High School I came to JCoSS primarily because of the A Levels it offered but when I joined I didn't know a single person and nobody knew me!
-It didn't matter though, as both students and teachers have been so welcoming.
-The teachers have been really supportive and have made an effort to get to know me quickly and I now have a whole new social life!
-The extra curricular opportunities are also amazing and I am now on the Leadership programme and have been given a careers mentor.
+Here are some examples of other students who have joined from other schools and how they are finding their time at JCoSS: Jessica Corbett - came to JCoSS from East Barnet High School I came to JCoSS primarily because of the A Levels it offered but when I joined I didn't know